Spoons/rmm/README.md

 # RMM: RimWorld Mod Manager

 RMM is an open source RimWorld mod manager designed for Unix systems.
 RMM uses the SteamCMD binary to download mods.

+## 1.0 Release

+I'm currently working on preparing version 1.0 for release.
+The point release includes a major architectural overhaul, improvements in code quality, cross platform support, preliminary support for a QT based GUI, and early mod sorting.
+As of right now, versions below 1.0.0 are in maintenence mode.
+However, isssues will still be fixed as they are found.

 ## MOD DEVELOPERS PLEASE READ:

 When using `rmm update`, rmm will update all mods in your game path and will overwrite your development folder with the latest version from Steam.
 To prevent all destructive writes, create a `.rmm_ignore` file in your Mods directory.

 ## Prerequisites